junxit/us-congress-bills-114/bill.md

 ## § 15.
 Labor market information on Indian work force

 Section 17(a) of the Indian Employment, Training and Related Services Act of 1992 (25 U.S.C.
-3416(a)) is amended in the first sentence—
+3416(a)), as amended by section 2 of this Act, is amended in the first sentence—

 - **(1)** by striking “The Secretary” and all that follows through “manner,” and inserting “The Secretary of Labor, in consultation with the Secretary, Indian tribes, and the Director of the Bureau of the Census, shall”; and
 - **(2)** by striking “, by gender,”.

 ## § 16.
 Repeals; conforming amendments

 - **(a)** *Repeals* Sections 15 and 16 of the Indian Employment, Training and Related Services Act of 1992 (25 U.S.C.
-3414, 3415) are repealed.
+3414, 3415), as amended by section 2 of this Act, are repealed.
 - **(b)** *Conforming amendments* Sections 17 and 18 of the Indian Employment, Training and Related Services Act of 1992 (25 U.S.C.
 3416, 3417) (as amended by this Act) are redesignated as sections 15 and 16, respectively.

 ## § 17.
 Effect of Act